chaswiso/Portfolio/Test Plan.md

 - story2
 - bug1
 - task1

 ## Features NOT to Be Tested
 > Specific functionality **NOT included** in this release
+- story1
+- task1

 ## Test Criteria
 > What conditions would **stop** testing?
 ### Suspension Criteria
-- fail rate
+- fail rate exceeds 40% of the total test run
 ### Exit Criteria
-- run rate
+- run rate equals 100% of the total test run
-- pass rate
+- pass rate equals 95% of the total test run

 ## Resources, Roles and Responsibilities
 ### Human Resources